iStokee/ridctl/docs/USAGE.md

 ## Virtualization Readiness

-When the host menu opens, a readiness banner summarizes whether VMware Workstation is installed and if virtualization is ready or conflicted.
+When the host menu opens, the status cards summarize whether VMware Workstation is installed and if virtualization is ready or conflicted.
 Use `Test-RiDVirtualization -Detailed` for a deeper breakdown.

 Use `Test-RiDVirtualization [-Detailed]` on the host to verify readiness: